erizov/Professor/semester_10/lecture_64_llm_architecture_advanced/long_context_models/README.md

 ## When NOT to Use

-Avoid Long Context Models when:
+Avoid Long Context Systems when:

 - **Scenario 1**: [When this is not appropriate]
 - **Scenario 2**: [Another case to avoid]